Dark-Gran/KarmaAppetite/README.md

   **Max food, Karma 1-3**: +- Survivor
   **Max food, Karma 5**: Glowing Hunter with a multiplied damage on spear.
   **Max food, Karma 10**: Dances with Martyr. (on Karma 10, all bonuses are doubled)
+  Note: Karma 7 removes food price from crafting and spear-dislodge.

 </details>